 Auma had another tool at her disposal — a World Vision nutrition program called PD/Hearth that identifies local families who are successfully nourishing their children and trains those families to teach others.
 The program also weighs children, deworms them, and tests them for malaria.
 This intervention saved Isaac’s life.

-Today, whenever he isn’t sitting in Josephine’s lap, Isaac runs and plays and smiles with his brothers.
-Join us in prayer for the health of all of the world’s children who struggle to stay healthy and thrive.
+Now, whenever he isn’t sitting in Josephine’s lap, Isaac — now healthy — runs and plays with his brothers.

 Pray for the health of all children and their mothers.